Dense Hebbian neural networks: a replica symmetric picture of unsupervised learning: Conclusion and outlooks

 \section{Conclusion and outlooks}

-In this paper we investigated the dense Hopfield model endowed with unsupervised Hebbian couplings.
+In this paper we investigated the information processing capabilities of dense Hebbian networks endowed with couplings stemmed by an unsupervised protocol for learning.
 In order to have a mathematically tractable theory, this is developed for random structureless datasets.
-The network is made of $N$ neurons that interact in groups of $P$ units with a strength encoded by the synaptic tensor $\boldsymbol J^{unsup}$, whose generic entry (retaining only the leading order) reads as
+The network is made of $N$ neurons that interact in groups of $P$ units with a strength encoded by the synaptic tensor $\boldsymbol J^{(unsup)}$, whose generic entry (retaining only the leading order) reads as

 where $\{\boldsymbol \eta^{\mu} \}_{a=1,...,M}^{\mu=1,...,K}$ is the dataset available, made of $K$ subsets of examples (labeled by $a$) referred to $K$ unknown archetypes.
-The quality of the dataset, namely how ``far'' these examples are, in the average, from the related archetype, is ruled by $r$ (such that by setting $M=1$ and $r=1$ we recover the standard dense Hopfield model \cite{Baldi, Bovier,AndreaRSB}).
+The quality of the dataset, namely how ``far'' these examples are, in the average, from the related archetype, is ruled by $r$ (such that by setting $M=1$ and $r=1$ we recover the standard dense Hebbian network under the simpler storage prescription\cite{Baldi, Bovier,Albanese2021}).